vamahaja/ocs/ansible-deploy-workload/README.md

 # Ansible Openshift Workload Deploayment

-This repository contains playbook to deploy MongoDB, Jenkins & PGSql deployment support.
+This repository contains  deployment support for MongoDB, Jenkins & PGSql.
 It will deploy respective pod and start executing IO's on the pod.

 ## Deploying Pods with playbook